Antypodish/ECS-Octree/README.md

 Convert GameObjects into ECS mesh renderings.
 Implement multithreading into systems, for multiple parallel octrees checks.
 Convert some integers to bytes, and uInt, where applicable.

+#Rays - Octrees in parallel (Update 2019 January 07)

+Implemented two Rays to Octree and Octrees to Ray multithreaded collision checks systems.
+Ray to Octree system checks, for collision between many rays and one or more octrees.
+Octree to Ray system checks, for collision between many octrees and one or more rays.
+Octree Entity to Ray Entity and Ray Entity to Octree Entity can be paired, for relevant checks.
+Two example systems with OnCreate () were added, which allows run selected method.

+Note
+These systems has disbaled main debugging atm.

+TODO:
+Bounds octree-instance collision checks systems on multithreading.